African Leadership Academy: Global Scholars Program

 Global Scholars Program is a three-week, global leadership summer program for teens aged 13–19.
 Students from other countries around the world get the chance to come to ALA, and they learn more about the continent as well as skills related to leadership and entrepreneurship.

 Catalyst Term

 A study abroad experience for secondary students from around the world to develop as social innovators.
 Students can choose to take a trimester or a full year at ALA, where they can take the core subjects and engage in different activities on campus.

 Model African Union

 MAU is a four-day conference where participants from secondary schools around the world debate and discuss some of the most complicated issues on the continent.
 Participants also attend presentations by African Union officials and foreign policy experts.

-Global Advisory Council

-As well as the Board of Trustees, the Academy's Global Advisory Council is composed of African and global luminaries in business, leadership development, secondary education, and social entrepreneurship.
-The Global Advisory Council provides strategic input and guidance to the ALA management team.

 African Leadership Foundation

 The African Leadership Foundation is a USA 501(c)(3) non-profit foundation that supports the African Leadership Academy and the next generation of African leaders.